How To Look After Your Car’s Paint Chip Repairs

-Modern polishes come in a variety of compounds (light, medium, heavy), for removing varying degrees of scratches, and some will even offer a degree of protection too.
+Modern polishes come in a variety of comdollars (light, medium, heavy), for removing varying degrees of scratches, and some will even offer a degree of protection too.

 However, once you’ve polished the chip repair areas, there’s a lot to be said of protecting those areas with specific products, to both protect the paint finish and also to enable the repair to last even longer.
 These products are car wax and sealants.

 While polish removes and/or hides fine scratches in the paint, a wax or sealant then puts a protective layer over the top of the paintwork (and in this case the paint chip repairs), which will help maintain that high shine, and also gives extra longevity to the repair.

 A good quality paint sealant will use nanotechnology to bond directly and strongly to the paintwork, adding an invisible layer of protection, and will often last six to twelve months without issue (providing you use the right car shampoo to maintain it).

 Sealants can vary hugely in the level of expertise needed to apply them.
 Some require a professional to apply the products, which will require a high level of paint preparation beforehand, then certain techniques applying the sealant, and then 24 – 48 hours curing time.
 These types of sealants can last up to an incredible two years, if cared for correctly afterwards.

 Other sealants can be quick and easy to apply, require less preparation and curing time, and still last a good six months or so.

 Sealants are perfect to overlay stone chip repairs with, as it will further strengthen the repair area, and keep unwanted industrial and natural fallout from perforating the paint.